Skip to main content

 Line Chart displays your data as a series of points ordered along an X-axis and connected by straight lines.
 This is one of the basic chart types used in almost every business scenario.

-Line Chart is useful when you want to examine a trend of a continuous variable over a dimension, for example, the change of your revenue over months.
+A line Chart is useful when you want to examine a trend of a continuous variable over a dimension, for example, the change in your revenue over months.
 (If that dimension is time, then we have a "time series".)

 Line Chart can be used to examine a single series, multiple series of the same scale, or multiple series of different scales.